 Critical Survey of Mystery & Detective Fiction

 Each entry provides not only a comprehensive overview of the author’s life, but a detailed look at his or her most significant works.
-With dozens of new entries, as well as ample updates to existing entries, this four-volume edition offers an extended engagement with nearly every major practitioner of one of the world’s most popular fiction genres.
+With dozens of new entries, as well as ample updates to existing entries, this five-volume edition offers an extended engagement with nearly every major practitioner of one of the world’s most popular fiction genres.
 In addition, the set offers dozens of supplementary essays, each providing an overview of a different sub-genre of mystery and detective fiction.

 Covered here are such well-known mystery writers as Raymond Chandler, AgathaChristie, Arthur Conan Doyle, Erle Stanley Gardner, Dashiell Hammett, Edgar Allan Poe, and Dorothy Sayers.
 Popular contemporary writers, such as Mary Higgins Clark, Patricia Cornwell, John Dunning, John Grisham, Thomas Harris, Rolando Hinojosa, Scott Turow, J.K.
 Rowling, and Stuart Woods are also included.

 Critical Survey of Mystery and Detective Fiction is designed for secondary school and college undergraduate students, along with the general reader looking for more in-depth information about their favorite authors.
 Articles on authors are arranged alphabetically by the names or pen names under which the authors publish their mystery fiction.
 Each article begins with the author’s name, pseudonyms, birth and death dates and places, and types of plots.
 The main text of the article is broken up into three parts:

 - Contribution sums up the author’s place in the mystery and detective fiction genre and discusses what sets the author apart from others in the field.

 - Biography provides a brief summary of the author’s life, paying particular attention to events relating to the author’s mystery and detective fiction.